-Energy direct debits help
+Energy Direct Debits help

 Lower your payments & get money back

-If you're on a standard tariff (it won't work for fixes), our calculator helps you work out what your direct debit should be under the energy price guarantee.
-Just tell us your usage and what region you're in (as rates differ) and we'll give you an estimate of what you should be paying.
-This factors in January's slight rate changes.
+Just tell us your energy usage and what region you're in (as rates differ across regions) and we'll give you an estimate of what you should be paying.

-Key points on energy direct debits
+Key points on energy Direct Debits

-Here are your need-to-knows about how energy direct debits work.
+Here are your need-to-knows about how energy Direct Debits work.

-Know your rights
+Know your Direct Debit rights

-The regulator's licence conditions set out guidelines for "fair and reasonable" direct debits.
+The regulator's licence conditions set out guidelines for "fair and reasonable" Direct Debits.
 Under condition 27 of the Gas Supply Licence, suppliers must:

-Set fair direct debits.
-They must take reasonable steps to ensure customers' direct debit levels are based on the best available information, including the quantity of gas and electricity supplied.
+Set fair Direct Debits.
+They must take reasonable steps to ensure customers' Direct Debit levels are based on the best available information, including the quantity of gas and electricity supplied.

 Give clear explanations.
-If you ask, your supplier must clearly explain why it's chosen that amount for its direct debit.
+If you ask, your supplier must clearly explain why it's chosen that amount for its Direct Debit.

 Refund credits.
 If a credit has accumulated and a customer asks for it back, suppliers must refund it.
 If the supplier thinks the credit should be withheld, the reasons why must be clearly explained but customers can challenge this (see how to challenge it).

-In theory, this should make it much easier for consumers to get fair direct debits set for them and reclaim refunds where due.
+In theory, this should make it much easier for consumers to get fair Direct Debits set for them and reclaim refunds where due.
 As this is a licence condition, energy regulator Ofgem can fine suppliers if they breach it.

 Annoyingly, Ofgem doesn't set out what's "fair and reasonable".
 Instead, it leaves it up to the supplier to decide.
 If you disagree and the company won't sort out your complaint, you can go to the free, independent Energy Ombudsman to dispute it.

-How to fight back
+How to fight unfair Direct Debits

 While there are guidelines suppliers must stick to – and many offer automatic refunds – you could often still have a fight on your hands to get your cash back.
 After all, while the companies have your money, they can earn stacks of interest.
-And right now there are fears struggling firms are increasing direct debits to improve cash flow in these unprecedented times for the energy market.
+Here's how to make sure you get what you're owed:

 Step 1: Always do a meter reading and send it to your supplier

-Don't let the company rely on its estimates: that's just a great excuse for it to set high direct debits.
+Don't let the company rely on its estimates: that's just a great excuse for it to set high Direct Debits.
 Keep it as accurate as possible by giving regular meter readings.

 If you've never given a meter reading before and have been relying on estimates, then do the reading and wait for the updated bill before even attempting to ask to have the debit lowered.